Gitreceiver/TAMA-MCP/README.md

 ## MCP Server Usage
 Tama can be used as an MCP (Model Context Protocol) server, allowing other applications to interact with it programmatically.
 The MCP server provides the following tools:

-- `list_tasks`: List all tasks with optional status/priority filters in markdown format
+- `list_tasks`: List all tasks, optionally filter by status or priority, returns a markdown table.
-- `show_task`: Display detailed information about a specific task
+- `show_task`: Show details of a specific task or subtask by ID.
-- `set_status`: Update task status with automatic propagation
+- `set_status`: Set the status of a task or subtask.
-- `next_task`: Find the next actionable task
+- `next_task`: Find the next actionable task.
-- `add_task`: Create a new main task
+- `add_task`: Add a new main task.
-- `add_subtask`: Create a new subtask
+- `add_subtask`: Add a subtask to a main task.
-- `remove_item`: Remove a task or subtask with dependency cleanup
+- `remove_item`: Remove a task or subtask, with dependency cleanup.
-- `add_dependency`: Add a dependency between tasks
+- `add_dependency`: Add a dependency to a task or subtask.
-- `remove_dependency`: Remove a dependency between tasks
+- `remove_dependency`: Remove a dependency from a task or subtask.
-- `check_dependencies`: Check for circular dependencies
+- `check_dependencies`: Check for circular dependencies in all tasks.

 To start the server:
 ```shell